 Question everything.
 Take nothing for granted.
 Whenever presented with a set of options, assess them and then ask yourself if those are truly the only options.
 Some options present themselves if you look for them.
 This is at the heart of critical thinking, its an art of asking better questions, its a form of creative problem solving.
 But this cannot be appreciated unless we understand that problems while commonly seen as negative are also opportunities.
 Exposing the question the answer hides requires that we re-frame the problem, re-frame the question.
 In A 21st Century Ethical Toolbox, philosopher Anthony Weston presents four ways to re-frame problems [some edits added by me]:

 “(1) OPEN UP THE QUESTION: Ask open-ended* or strategic questions – of others and also of yourself.
 How did we get into a situation in which this sort of thing (whatever it is) emerges as a problem?
 Are there other ways it could be viewed?
 How can we dig deeper & create more options?
 What keeps us from moving toward effective solutions?

 (2) THINK “PREVENTION”: How can this problem be headed off before it even comes up?

-(3) REVISIT OUTLYING ASPECTS OF THE PROBLEM: Mentally vary all the changeable aspects of a problematic situation, not just the ones right now in the spotlight.
-See what new ideas are provoked.
+(3) REVISIT OUTLYING ASPECTS OF THE PROBLEM: Mentally review all of the changeable aspects of a problematic situation, not just the ones in the spotlight right now.
+See what new ideas you can come up with.

-(4) LOOK FOR THE OPPORTUNITIES IN THE PROBLEM: Could the very situation that seems to be such an ethical problem actually be an ethical opportunity if viewed in the right way?
+(4) LOOK FOR THE OPPORTUNITIES IN THE PROBLEM: Could the situation that seems to be a major ethical problem actually be an ethical opportunity if viewed in the right way?
 An opportunity for what?”